ruyadorno/ntl/README.md

-  -a, --all           Includes pre and post scripts on the list        [boolean] -A, --autocomplete  Starts in autocomplete mode                      [boolean] -d, --debug         Prints to stderr any internal error              [boolean] -h, --help          Shows this help message                          [boolean] -i, --info          Displays the contents of each script             [boolean] -m, --multiple      Allows the selection of multiple items           [boolean]
+  -a, --all           Includes pre and post scripts on the list        [boolean] -A, --autocomplete  Starts in autocomplete mode                      [boolean] -d, --debug         Prints to stderr any internal error              [boolean] -D, --descriptions  Displays the descriptions of each script         [boolean] -h, --help          Shows this help message                          [boolean] -i, --info          Displays the contents of each script             [boolean] -m, --multiple      Allows the selection of multiple items           [boolean]